A quick reference to the way we do things at

 Hours: School commences at 8.45am, morning tea from 10.30am to 10.50 am, lunch 12.45pm - 1.45pm, closure at 2.50pm.
 Students may enter classrooms from 8.20am onwards.
 We do not close early on wet days.

 Kapa Haka: We employ expertise to tutor our students in Kapa Haka.
 From time to time they perform for the school and whanau.
 All students have a half hour waiata session per week.

 Library: Our well equipped library is a hub of learning in our school.
 All students require a book bag to carry library books to and from school.
 The library is open during lunch time each day.
 A Book Fair is held annually.

-Lost Property: A lost property box is situated in Room 11.
+Lost Property: A lost property box is situated in the cloak bay by Puriri.
 Parents are welcome to look through this at any time.
 Lost property is regularly displayed for children to claim their items before any unclaimed items are donated at the end of each term.

 Newsletters: A newsletter is produced each Tuesday and sent home with every child.
 You may opt to receive yours by e mail.
 Contact the school and we will arrange for this.

 Parent and Community Helpers: It is very much a part of our school culture that parents are involved in many aspects of school life.
 We know how proud the children feel when someone from their family helps out at school.
 You may like to assist by way of helping teachers prepare classroom materials, accompanying classes on sports or educational trips, playing alongside children at lunchtime, coaching sport, hearing children read or reading to them or assisting in the library.
 Whatever way you are willing to assist will be welcomed.